The Hotel Ormond

-The Hotel Ormond was the skyline signature of Ormond Beach for more than 100 years.
+The Hotel Ormond was the skyline signature of Ormond Beach for over 100 years.
 It was built in 1887 by John Anderson and Joseph Price and opened January 1, 1888.
-Two years later, Henry Flagler bought the hotel and made it into one of the best-known hotels in the world, a playground for the rich and famous of the time.
+Two years later, Henry Flagler bought the hotel and made it into one of the best known hotels in the world, a playground for the rich and famous of the time.

-One of the hotel's most famous guests was Flagler's partner in the Standard oil Company, John D. Rockefeller, who spent several winters in the hotel before buying The Casements across the street in 1918.
-Other prominent guests included The Prince of Wales, Will Rogers, Henry Ford, Harvey Firestone, Thomas Edison, President Warren Harding, Harriet Beecher Stowe, George and Babe Zaharias, John Phillip Sousa, the Astors and Vanderbilts, and Al Capone.
+One of the hotel's most famous guests was Flagler's partner in the Standard Oil Company, John D. Rockefeller, who spend several winters in the hotel before buying The Casements across the street in 1918.
+Other prominent guests included The Prince of Wales, Will Rogers, Henry Ford, Harvey Firestone, Thomas Edison, President Warren Harding, Harriett Beecher Stowe, George and Babe Zaharias, John Phillip Sousa, the Astors and Vanderbilts, and Al Capone.
 In 1923, Ed Sullivan became the golf secretary after he lost his newspaper job in Miami.

 When John D. Rockefeller died in 1937, the period of elite patronage began a steady decline.
 A succession of new owners took over.

 In 1949, Robert Woodward bought the hotel from Flagler's Florida East Coast Hotel Company.
 In 1951, C.A.
 Maddy purchased the hotel to sell lifetime contracts to the elderly.
 Edgar Cook bought the hotel in 1955 at public auction when Maddy almost went bankrupt.